yuno-payments/yuno-docs/docs/Security and Compliance/data-migration-processes/via-api.md

 '
 ```

-Within the endpoint response, you will have access to the `vaulted_token` which identifies the enrolled payment method.
-You will use the received `vaulted_token` to perform future payments, making additional payment method information unnecessary.
+In the response from the endpoint, you will receive a `vaulted_token` that identifies the enrolled payment method.
+This `vaulted_token` will be used for future payments, eliminating the need for additional payment method details.

 ### Step 4: Check the enrolled payment method (optional)

-After enrolling the payment method, you can use the [Retrieve Enrolled Payment Methods](ref:retrieve-enrolled-payment-methods-api) endpoint to confirm that the payment method was enrolled correctly.
-Notice that the `customer_id` required to perform the request is the `id` you received when creating the customer in [Step 1](doc:via-api#step-1-create-customers).
+Once the payment method is enrolled, you can verify its successful enrollment using the [retrieve enrolled payment methods](ref:retrieve-enrolled-payment-methods-api) endpoint.
+Remember, the `customer_id` needed for this request is the `id` obtained during the customer creation in [Step 1](doc:via-api#step-1-create-customers).